SigmaHQ/pySigma-backend-crowdstrike/README.md

 Falcon `dns_query` events return the IP records of a successful query in [semicolon-separated](https://github.com/CrowdStrike/logscale-community-content/blob/main/CrowdStrike-Query-Language-Map/CrowdStrike-Query-Language/concatArray.md) string.
 The pipeline handles this by enforcing a "contains" expression on the `QueryResults` field
 - **Unsupported fields**:
 Falcon does not always capture the same fields as sysmon for the categories supported.
 In cases where the rule requires unsupported fields, the transformation fails.

+- **PS Script Logging**:
+There is not a clean equivelant between the events Falcon generates and PowerShell Script Logging.
+Our transformation is a best-effort approach that contains multiple fields that might contain the value in the field.

 ## References
 - [LogScale Community Content](https://github.com/CrowdStrike/logscale-community-content)